5 Steps to Winning Business With RFPs

 Another way to make the search process less arduous is to tap into the array of tools Google offers within its platform.
 For example, narrow your search to easy-to-access PDF files by adding “filetype:pdf” to your search string in the Google search bar.
 Or, use time-based filters to return only recently posted results.

 If you want to expand your ability to search and identify these RFP opportunities in larger numbers than your team can currently manage, consider partnering with an outside expert.
-Teams like The Bid Lab’s can help.
-Working with an RFP professional will allow you to provide high-level review while delegating the time-consuming work of reading through fine print and searching databases.
+We provide Bid Banana for those who like to search out RFPs on their own.
+But if you want a more fine-tuned approach, teams like The Bid Lab’s can help.
+Working with an RFP professional will allow you to provide high-level reviews while delegating the time-consuming work of reading through fine print and searching databases.
 By investing early in high-quality leads, you’ll be able to translate a wider RFP net into a winning business proposition.

 Step 3: Stand Out Visually